Your Guide to Chicago’s Wicker Park and Bucktown Neighborhoods

 Moon Voyage is a moderately upscale boutique with a great assortment of trendy women’s clothing, accessories, and jewelry made by small designers.
 For men’s style and sneakers, check out Saint Alfred’s for a wide assortment of the most recent finds in sneaker culture with brands ranging from big names such as Adidas to smaller more niche brands.

 Home decor and plant lovers rejoice, Gather Home and Lifestyle has all of your shopping needs.
-This small and stylish general store offers products for the modern home, such as such as plants, accessories, decor, and bath and body goods.
+This small and stylish general store offers products for the modern home, such as plants, accessories, decor, and bath and body goods.
 The price range of this store depends on the products you’re looking for but there’s a good range to accommodate most budgets.

 Mable’s Table is a mom inspired restaurant serving American cuisine in an old brick-lined cottage.
 Low lighting and comfort food make this cozy find perfect for a Saturday night dinner.
 Meal choices include delicious and innovative mac and cheeses, sandwiches, and an oyster raw bar.